jakeloggins/Clod-MQTT-standard/README.md

 }
 ```

-##### From Crouton
+##### From User

-Crouton has the ability to update the value of the device's endPoints via certain dashboard cards.
-Therefore the device needs to be subscribe to certain addresses detailed in the Endpoints section below.
-The payload from Crouton is in the same format as the one coming from the device.
+The user has the ability to update the value of the device's endpoints via certain dashboard cards.
+Therefore the device needs to be subscribe to all of its endpoint topics.
+The payload from the user is in the same format as the one coming from the device.

 ```
 Address: /[path]/control/Kroobar/barDoor